 Purpose: The Professional Development Fund offers grants annually to support any activity that would advance professional growth.
 There is no restriction on the focus of the project, however activities addressing gender issues will be given special consideration.
 Funding may be applied to conference travel, publication costs, and research expenses but are not restricted to these endeavors.
-It is the intention of the Caucus to provide up to $500.00 to one or two members each academic year.
+It is the intention of the Caucus to provide up to $300.00 to two members each academic year.
 Proposals can come from an individual, team or a group.
 Grants will be adjusted accordingly.

 Eligibility: The fund is available to all members of the Madison Caucus for Gender Equality who are in good standing.
 Current steering committee members are not eligible to apply.
 Members who receive funding are not eligible to receive another grant for two years, unless the Caucus Board decides that some extenuating circumstances call for a waiver of this condition of eligibility.

 Application Procedures: The original proposal must be submitted to the Advocacy Committee of the Madison Caucus for Gender Equality by close of business on March 16, 2015.
 Please send proposals and an abbreviated curriculum vitae or resume via an e-mail attachment to Kathy Clarke, Advocacy Committee Chair.

 Acknowledgements: Any publication or exhibition resulting from activity assisted by these funds should indicate: "This work was supported by the James Madison University Madison Caucus for Gender Equality Professional Development Fund."

 Summary: This should be a 250 word summary of the project.